Go to main content

 • Electronic validation of salary amendments

-• Signature of company agreements (profit-sharing, bonuses, annual salary reviews)
+• Signing of company agreements (profit-sharing, bonuses, annual negotiations)

-Thanks to solutions like Certyneo, each document can be signed in minutes, with a complete audit trail and automatic compliant archiving.
-Use our tool to estimate the gains achievable in your organization.
+Thanks to solutions like Certyneo, each document can be signed in minutes, with complete audit trail and automatic compliant archiving.
+Use our ROI calculator to estimate the gains achievable in your organization.

-Salary management in business is governed by a comprehensive legal framework, combining national labor law, European social law and digital regulations.
+Salary management in companies is part of a dense legal framework, articulating national labor law, European social law and digital regulations.
 Here are the main texts to know in 2026.

 French Labor Code

-Article L3243-2: Since the Labor Law of August 8, 2016, the employer may deliver the payslip in electronic form, unless the employee objects.
-Dematerialization is thus an employer right, regulated by an obligation of availability and document integrity.
+Article L3243-2: Since the Labor Law of August 8, 2016, the employer can deliver the pay slip in electronic form, unless the employee objects.
+Dematerialization is therefore an employer's right, governed by an obligation of availability and document integrity.

-Article L1221-1: The employment contract is subject to common law rules.
-It may be established in electronic form in accordance with articles 1366 and 1367 of the Civil Code, which recognize the probative value of electronic documents and electronic signatures when the identity of the signatory is assured and document integrity is guaranteed.
+Article L1221-1: The employment contract is subject to the rules of common law.
+It can be established in electronic form in accordance with Articles 1366 and 1367 of the Civil Code, which recognize the probative value of electronic writing and electronic signature when the identity of the signatory is assured and the integrity of the document is guaranteed.

-Article L3243-4: The employer must retain a copy of payslips for 5 years.
-The employee, meanwhile, has access to payslips for 50 years or until age 75 via the dedicated portal or the employer's digital safe.
+Article L3243-4: The employer is required to keep a copy of pay slips for 5 years.
+The employee, for his part, has access to his pay slips for 50 years or until he reaches 75 years old via the dedicated portal or the employer's digital safe.

 eIDAS Regulation No. 910/2014

-• Simple electronic signature (SES): minimum level, suitable for low-stakes documents
+• Simple Electronic Signature (SES): minimal level, suitable for low-stake documents

-• Advanced electronic signature (AES): uniquely linked to the signatory, allowing identification, created from data under exclusive control — recommended for most HR documents
+• Advanced Electronic Signature (AES): uniquely linked to the signer, allowing his identification, created from data under his exclusive control — recommended for the majority of HR documents

-• Qualified electronic signature (QES): created by a certified qualified device, equivalent to handwritten signature before courts of all member states
+• Qualified Electronic Signature (QES): created by a certified qualified device, equivalent to a handwritten signature before the courts of all Member States

-The eIDAS 2.0 Regulation (EU Regulation 2024/1183), progressively applicable since 2024, strengthens interoperability requirements and introduces the European digital identity wallet (EUDIW).
-Consult our guide for detailed analysis.
+eIDAS Regulation 2.0 (EU Regulation 2024/1183), progressively applicable since 2024, strengthens interoperability requirements and introduces the European digital identity wallet (EUDIW).
+Consult our eIDAS 2.0 guide for detailed analysis.

 GDPR No. 2016/679

 Payroll data constitutes personal data.
-The data controller (employer) must respect GDPR's fundamental principles: lawfulness of processing, data minimization, accuracy, limitation of retention period, integrity and confidentiality.
-The legal basis applicable to payroll is legal obligation (article 6.1.c of GDPR).
-A register of processing activities (RAT) must be kept up to date.
+The data controller (the employer) must comply with the fundamental principles of GDPR: lawfulness of processing, data minimization, accuracy, limitation of retention period, integrity and confidentiality.
+The legal basis applicable to payroll is legal obligation (Article 6.1.c of GDPR).
+A record of processing activities (RPA) must be kept up to date.

 NIS2 Directive (2022/2555/EU)

-Transposed into French law by Law No. 2023-703 of July 24, 2023 and its implementing decrees, the NIS2 Directive imposes enhanced cybersecurity measures on essential and important entities.
-Payroll information systems, as processors of critical data, are directly concerned.
-The measures imposed include:
+Transposed into French law by law No. 2023-703 of July 24, 2023 and its implementing decrees, the NIS2 directive imposes strengthened cybersecurity measures on essential and important entities.
+Payroll information systems, as processing of critical data, are directly concerned.
+Minimum measures required include:

 • Business continuity and disaster recovery plans